 Frederick J. Ferris, O-2047308 (almost certainly June 2, 1920 – October 13, 2002)

-2nd Lieutenant Ferris joined the 32nd Station Hospital after December 31, 1943 but prior to March 15, 1944, when his name appears on Hospital Order Number 26, a document in my grandfather Robert Silverman’s files.
+Ferris’s farewell message printed in the August 10, 1944 issue of The Weakly Reaction (Courtesy of the Knitter Family)2nd Lieutenant Ferris joined the 32nd Station Hospital after December 31, 1943 but prior to March 15, 1944, when his name appears on Hospital Order Number 26, a document in my grandfather Robert Silverman’s files.
 He appeared on the May 1, 1944 roster as Assistant Registrar.
-He was transferred to the 300th General Hospital in August, 1944.
+He was transferred to the 300th General Hospital on August 14, 1944.
 His farewell message printed in the 32nd Station Hospital’s newspaper indicated he was from Albany, New York, and served as a member of the unit for “about six months”.

 A likely match was mentioned in The Times Record (Troy, New York) in a story in the June 15, 1953 issue, “Former Trojan Gets Post At Boston College.”
 The story stated that he “holds a master of science degree from the new York School of Social Work at Columbia University.”
 The article also mentioned that he was in the army for 3½ years, including two years in the M.T.O., with a final rank of captain.
 The article reported he “has been appointed assistant professor of community organization at the Boston College School of Social Work.”
 The January 5, 1968 issue of the same newspaper listed him as “dean and professor of the School of Social Service, Catholic University, Washington D.C.”
 The article also mentioned that he enlisted as a private in 1942 before making his way up to captain.